-In the Graduate Diploma in Teaching and Learning, there are two seven-week blocks of placements, with a further two week long observation periods (at the start and end of the programme).
+In the Graduate Diploma in Teaching and Learning, there are there are 16 weeks of placement, made up of two 8-week blocks, one per semester.
 You will spend approximately eight hours a day working alongside an experienced teacher during these periods.